aksharc2/parallelRandomCPGC/README.md

   - update the for loops for experimentno, nodes, density, delta and number of processors to use (only for running Par-RCP) as shown in the image below.
   - run the script with ```bash randomCPGCbatch.sh``` command
   - when this program termintaes it creates following files:
-    - **parCPGC_results.csv** which has the execution time and the compression obtained for particular instance of the experiments from the parallel program.
+    - **parCPGC_results.csv** which has the execution time and the restructured graph obtained for particular instance of the experiments from the parallel program.
-    - compressed graphs from the parallel programs are stored in the **compressedGraph** directory in this git repository directory and are named with respective instance of the given graph, for example ***compressed_graph_32_80_1_0.9.mtx***.
+    - restructured graphs from the parallel programs are stored in the restrecturedGraph directory in this git repository directory and are named with respective instance of the given graph, for example ***restructured_graph_32_80_1_0.9.mtx***.
-    - **seqCPGC_results.csv** which has the execution time and the compression obtained for particular instance of the experiments from the sequential program.
+    - **seqCPGC_results.csv** which has the execution time and the restructured graph obtained for particular instance of the experiments from the sequential program.
-    - compressed graphs from the sequentaial programs are stored in the git repository directory and are named with respective instance of the given graph, for example ***S_compressed_graph_32_80_1.mtx***.
+    - restructured graphs from the sequentaial programs are stored in the git repository directory and are named with respective instance of the given graph, for example ***S_restrectured_graph_32_80_1.mtx***.

 - Running multiple experiments with FM:
   - use the bash script "fmbatchScript.sh"
   - update the for loops for experimentno, nodes, density, delta and number of processors to use (only for running Par-RCP) as shown in the image below.
   - run the script with ```bash fmbatchScript.sh``` command
   - when this program termintaes it creates following files:
-    - **fm_results.csv** which has the execution time and the compression obtained for particular instance of the experiments from the parallel program.
+    - **fm_results.csv** which has the execution time and the restructured graph obtained for particular instance of the experiments from the parallel program.
-    - compressed graphs from the parallel programs are stored in the **fm_compressed_graphs** directory in this git repository directory and are named with respective instance of the given graph, for example ***tripartite_graph_32_80_1_90.mtx***.
+    - restructured graphs from the parallel programs are stored in the **fm_restructured_graphs** directory in this git repository directory and are named with respective instance of the given graph, for example ***tripartite_graph_32_80_1_90.mtx***.

 ### Results
-The obtained compression ratio and the running time of the C programs for Seq-RCP, Par-RCP, and FM are stored in ".csv" files named "seqCPGC_results.csv", "parCPGC_results.csv", and "fm_results.csv", respectively.
+The obtained edge reduction ratio and the running time of the C programs for Seq-RCP, Par-RCP, and FM are stored in ".csv" files named "seqCPGC_results.csv", "parCPGC_results.csv", and "fm_results.csv", respectively.

 ## Generating plots with the results